Rewst Terminology

 Jinja

 Jinja is a templating language used in the Rewst platform.
-It is based on Python and allows for more powerful processing of data in workflows.
+Based on Python, it allows for more powerful processing of data in workflows.
 Jinja expressions are encapsulated by double curly braces ({{ and }}) and can be used to output the value of variables or expressions.
-Rewst extends the functionality of Jinja with filters and provides an ever-growing list of filters specific to the platform.
+Rewst extends the functionality of Jinja with filters, and provides an ever-growing list of filters specific to the platform.

 for more information, see: Intro to Jinja

-Context Variables
+Context variables

-Prebuilt Automation
+Prebuilt automation

 Crates